 Time series data management systems frequently require large volumes of information to be available continuously. eXtremeDB excels in this capability.
-McObject’s benchmark demonstrates nearly linear scalability of the 64-bit eXtremeDB, as database size grows to 1.17 Terabytes (15.54 billion rows) on a 160-core Linux server.
+Review McObject’s benchmark demonstrates nearly linear scalability of the 64-bit eXtremeDB, as database size grows to 1.17 Terabytes (15.54 billion rows) on a 160-core Linux server.

 The product’s features for handling time series data include support for columnar data layout, which improves efficiency in handling time-series data such as ticks and quotes.
 System designers can combine a columnar layout with traditional rows in a single database design, to optimize run-time efficiency.
 A rich library of vector-based statistical functions cuts latency in time series analytics and maximizes efficiency of L1/L2 cache use.
 GUI-based database performance monitoring enables the user to view key metrics such as transaction time and throughput when fine-tuning to reduce latency.

 eXtremeDB ’s fast, native C/C++ API interoperates fully with its SQL API.
 The native interface is ideal for time-sensitive operations while the SQL API (with its JDBC & ODBC support) permits higher level access and interfacing with external systems. eXtremeDB Data Relay enables open, highly selective replication between a system’s low latency database and external systems such as enterprise DBMSs.